 The ISCC/COF feature can use any of the three attributes (NetworkCallID, ANI, or OtherDN) as criteria for matching the arriving call with an existing call at another location.
-Consequently, the attribute that is used determines what ConnID, UserData, and CallHistory are received for the matched call from the call's previous location.
+Consequently, the attribute that is used determines what

+ConnID, UserData, CallType, and CallHistory are received for the matched call from the call's previous location.

-- Warning!
-Depending on the switch platform, it is possible to inherit the ANI attribute after routing a call to a remote destination, and after performing a Single-Step Transfer and other telephone actions.
+Warning!
+Depending on the switch platform, it may be possible to inherit the ANI attribute after routing a call to a remote destination, and after performing a single-step transfer and other telephone actions.
 However, ISCC/COF works properly only in scenarios where the ANI attribute on the destination T-Server is represented by exactly the same unique digit string as on the origination T-Server.

-Typically the ANI attribute represents the original call identifier (customer phone number), which guarantees that the attribute remains unique. - Note: When the ISCC/COF feature is in use, the Number Translation feature becomes active.
-See "Number Translation Feature" on page 85 for more information on the feature configuration.
+Typically, the ANI attribute represents the original call identifier (customer phone number), which guarantees that the attribute remains unique.

+Note: When the ISCC/COF feature is in use, the Number Translation feature becomes active.
+For more information on feature configuration, see "Number Translation Feature" on page 83.